Zoning Planning & Land Use Law in California

 Zoning also serves the interests of industry, as well as residents.
 By ensuring that there are places where heavy industry can take place, well-planned zoning regulations will ensure that industrialists are free to practice their trade, and that residents will not be disturbed by those activities, which makes industry more feasible by helping it prevent costly nuisance lawsuits.

 Possible Outcomes of Boundary and Title Disputes in Santa Cruz County, California

 If a condition on your property breaks the local zoning laws of Santa Cruz County, California, there are a few different solutions.

 It should be noticeable that the first option you should consider is to correct the violation.
 If doing this wouldn't cost you very much, or pose a major inconvenience, you should obviously do this.

 Occasionally, however, a landowner wants to make improvements on their property which might constitute a slight violation of Santa Cruz County, California's zoning laws.
 In this case, the owner can apply for a variance - an official agreement from the local government to not enforce a certain zoning regulation.
 Generally, variances are granted when the violation is very minor, and, enforcing the letter of the zoning law would not do much to advance its broader purpose.

 Also, if the zoning laws governing your property have changed, and some aspect of it is now violating the new rules, these changes can generally not be enforced against you, because it would be unfair to apply a new law retroactively.

-How Can a Santa Cruz County, California Attorney Help?
+What Can A Santa Cruz County, California Attorney Do?